GEC 2050: User experience

 Unfortunately, with only 16 KiBytes of core store, the Minisystem and Fortran compiler would not both fit in memory together, so the next stage would be to load the Fortran compiler tape (which was stored in another cardboard box on the shelf in the computer room).
-Whilst this was being read in, and spilling out the other side, the newly punched source tape could be torn off from the free end that was protruding out of the punch, and wound up using the hand winch.
+While this was being read in, and spilling out the other side, the newly punched source tape could be torn off from the free end that was protruding out of the punch, and wound up using the hand winch.
 It would be loaded into the tape reader once the compiler had finished being read in, and the compiler tape would be wound back into a tidy reel.

 The first pass of the source tape through the tape reader was generally used just for checking for syntax errors in the program, so the generation of the object tape from the tape punch would be suppressed.
 If any errors or warnings were detected, it would be necessary to load the Minisystem tape again, and to run the editor program to make the corrections, and to generate a new version of the source tape.
 Otherwise, the source tape could be wound up again, and loaded back into the tape reader for a second pass.
 This time, it would be read in, haltingly, whilst the paper tape punch worked flat-out to produce the corresponding object tape (usually two or three times longer in length than the Fortran source tape).

 At the end, with two tapes all over the floor, the Minisystem would have to be read once again, whilst the object and source tapes were being wound up.
 The linking-loader program, LINK, could then be called from the keyboard, at the Minisystem's prompt, and the object tape fed through the reader.
 The linking-loader also required the library tape, containing the Fortran library functions, to be loaded into the reader.
 Both tapes would eventually need to be wound up, but this tended not to be done immediately, because of the programmer's eagerness at finally being in a position to run the program.
 The user's program (called MAIN) could be called at the Minisystem's prompt.